mjyc/mywebsite/_posts/2020-11-15-finishing.md

 ---
 layout: post
-title: "Finishing the Graduate School as a Parent"
+title: "Finishing the Graduate School as a New Dad"
 date: 2020-11-30 00:00:00 -0800
 ---